 Challenging.
 This year has challenged me emotionally, spiritually and mentally.
 It has challenged my relationships, my plans for the future, my viewpoints on many things.
 But if we’re being challenged than there is opportunity for growth and I think I’ve grown a lot this year.

 I love this question so I added it in here and I want to keep asking myself this every year.
 Yes, I do have stronger faith now at the end of this year.
 This year I went through months of depression where I felt so hopeless and fearful and I haven’t felt that way since I was 18-19 years old.
 I started prayer journaling this year and would write about my relationship, family, personal life and my fears and struggles.
-I felt better just putting my life in Gods control and trying to trust God more.
+I felt better just putting my life in Gods hands and trying to trust God more.
 I watched church services online and that’s something I didn’t do before.
 My favorite church currently is one my older brother and sis in law go to in Stevens Point, WI called Refuge and watching their services has strengthened my faith as well.

 - What did you learn about yourself

 I learned that I still need to heal and work through some painful times from my past.
-I plan on starting personal counseling in 2021 and also having conversations with my Mom and a sister that are necessary for me to move on.

 I learned that I can be lazy especially when I have more free time to get things done.
 I struggle with consistency and often give up on things.
 I am doing better at the end of the year at accomplishing things and creating better habits but I have a lot to work on.